 - 4.5.1 In order to cut at an angle, the vice remains where it is and the whole bow assembly pivots round on the machine bed.
-Line 'D---D' as shown in Fig.9 above represents the line of the blade before the bow is rotated. - 4.5.2 Before the bow can be rotated it must be unlocked by moving the lever on the left hand face of the machine bed 'E' towards the rear of the machine.
-See also 28 in Fig.4.
-The bow will now pivot around line 'C' and can be set at any angle between 0 and 45° using the scale mounted around the main pivot seen at 'G' above in Fig.9.
+Line 'D---D' as shown in Fig.9 above represents the line of the blade before the bow is rotated. - 4.5.2 Loosen the stop bracket and rotate it out of the path of the rotating bow as shown above. - 4.5.3 Before the bow can be rotated it must be unlocked by moving the lever on the front face of the machine bed to position 'A'.
+The bow will now pivot around line 'C' and can be set at any angle between 0 and 45° using the scale mounted around the main pivot seen at 'H' above in Fig.9.
 Additionally the machine will cut at 60° but the blade must be lifted over an area of solid metal and lowered back into the 60° groove.
-The area of metal between 45° and 60° is necessary to give adequate support to the workpiece either side of the blade especially on round sections. - 4.5.3 Lock the bow at the chosen angle by moving the locking lever back towards the front of the machine bed. - 4.5.4 Lift the bow upwards from the vice and lock its position with the tap on the hydraulic unit. - 4.5.5 Set the position of the stop bracket 'F' and clamp the material to be cut in the vice.
+The area of metal between 45° and 60° is necessary to give adequate support to the workpiece either side of the blade especially on round sections. - 4.5.4 Lock the bow at the chosen angle by moving the locking lever back to position 'B'. - 4.5.5 Lift the bow upwards from the vice and lock its position with the tap on the hydraulic unit. - 4.5.6 Reset the position of the stop bracket and clamp the material to be cut in the vice.